jmcgra1/Global-Warming-Visualization/README.md

 Local File also available if you have Tableau Public installed in GlobalWarmingViz folder

 User's Guide on how to explore the datasets is included under section "Results" in FinalPaper.pdf

+To Execute Process in
+instructions to execute your code, specifications such as OS, database version, ODBC driver version, programming language